core-wg/oscore/draft-ietf-core-object-security.md

 Successful OSCORE responses do not need to include an Outer Max-Age option since the responses are non-cacheable by construction (see {{coap-header}}).

+#### Uri-Host and Uri-Port {#uri-host}

+Uri-Host and Uri-Port are of Class E, if present.
+When Uri-Host or Uri-Port coincides with its default value (destination IP literal or destination port number) it is recommended to be omitted (Section 5.4.4 of {{RFC7252}}), in which case it is not protected by OSCORE.
+A change of scheme, destination IP or port during transport MUST NOT cause an OSCORE message to be verified with undesirable result.
+For example, if OSCORE security context is shared between different destinations, a malicously diverted request may cause other actions than intended.

+In order to support forward proxy operations with the Proxy-Uri option, Uri-Host and Uri-Port are additionally Class U (see {{proxy-uri}}).
+In this case Uri-Host SHOULD NOT contain privacy sensitive information.
+If present, the Outer Uri-Host and Uri-Port SHALL be discarded by the server when verifying the request.

 #### Proxy-Uri {#proxy-uri}

-Proxy-Uri, when present, is split by OSCORE into class U options and class E options, which are processed accordingly.
-When Proxy-Uri is used in the original CoAP message, Uri-* are not present {{RFC7252}}.

-The sending endpoint SHALL first decompose the Proxy-Uri value of the original CoAP message into the Proxy-Scheme, Uri-Host, Uri-Port, Uri-Path, and Uri-Query options (if present) according to Section 6.4 of {{RFC7252}}.
+When Proxy-Uri is present, the client SHALL first decompose the Proxy-Uri value of the original CoAP message into the Proxy-Scheme, Uri-Host, Uri-Port, Uri-Path, and Uri-Query options (if present) according to Section 6.4 of {{RFC7252}}.

 Uri-Path and Uri-Query are class E options and SHALL be protected and processed as Inner options ({{inner-options}}).

 The Proxy-Uri option of the OSCORE message SHALL be set to the composition of Proxy-Scheme, Uri-Host, and Uri-Port options (if present) as specified in Section 6.5 of {{RFC7252}}, and processed as an Outer option of Class U ({{outer-options}}).
-For a given OSCORE request, a change in Proxy-Uri MUST NOT lead to a different successful result, see {{uri-host}}.

 Note that replacing the Proxy-Uri value with the Proxy-Scheme and Uri-* options works by design for all CoAP URIs (see Section 6 of {{RFC7252}}).
 OSCORE-aware HTTP servers should not use the userinfo component of the HTTP URI (as defined in Section 3.2.1 of {{RFC3986}}), so that this type of replacement is possible in the presence of CoAP-to-HTTP proxies (see {{coap2http}}).
-In future documents specifying cross-protocol proxying behavior using different URI structures, it is expected that the authors will create Uri-* options that allow decomposing the Proxy-Uri, and specify in which OSCORE class they belong.
+In future specifications of cross-protocol proxying behavior using different URI structures, it is expected that the authors will create Uri-* options that allow decomposing the Proxy-Uri, and specifying the OSCORE processing.

 An example of how Proxy-Uri is processed is given here.
 Assume that the original CoAP message contains: